awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

    amazon-k8s-cni:<1.7.7>
    ```

    If your CNI plugin version is earlier than 1\.7\.7, then update your CNI plugin to version 1\.7\.7 or later\.
-For more information, see [Updating the Amazon VPC CNI add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.
+For more information, see [Updating the Amazon VPC CNI add\-on manually](managing-vpc-cni.md#updating-vpc-cni-add-on)\.

 1. Add the `AmazonEKSVPCResourceController` managed policy to the [cluster role](service_IAM_role.md#create-service-role) that is associated with your Amazon EKS cluster\.
 The [policy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKSVPCResourceController$jsonEditor) allows the role to manage network interfaces, their private IP addresses, and their attachment and detachment to and from instances\.
 The following command adds the policy to a cluster role named `<eksClusterRole>`\.